The Power of Appreciated Stock in Charitable GivingSubmitted by American Endowment Foundation on November 26th, 2018

 The first issue is that some charitable organizations may not have the capability or understanding on how to accept a gift of stock and how to liquidate it.
 Using a donor advised fund (DAF) at American Endowment Foundation gives you a tool whereby your appreciated stock can be gifted into the fund and held in that format.

 A DAF also gives a donor the freedom of time; they can make their charitable grant at a time that fits their schedule yet still benefit from an immediate income tax deduction in the year they deposited those appreciated shares into the DAF.
+This is an especially valuable consideration when a donor is looking at “bunching” their charitable deductions in order to maximize tax benefits to the donor by pushing itemized deductions above the new higher standard deduction.

 Contact or call us at 1-888-660-4508 to discuss specifics on how to put the power of appreciated stock to good use in charitable giving.